 He noted his sister has fibromyalgia, and cannabis has helped her cope.

 “Marijuana came at a really interesting time for me,” Easley explained.

-He noted that after playing in the NFL, he was in such pain constantly it was difficult to play with his young sons outside.
-However, Easley noticed he was not in pain while walking on a trip to Amsterdam where he consumed a great deal of cannabis.
+He noted that after playing in the NFL, he was constantly in such pain that it was difficult to play outside with his young sons.
+However, Easley noticed he was not in pain while walking on a trip to Amsterdam, where he consumed a great deal of cannabis.

 Grant encouraged people to make partnerships to grow their businesses.

 Easley said people who want to enter the industry should familiarize themselves with business basics and learn about the industry by working for a larger company.

 “Use the MSOs,” he said.

 A man from Ohio in the audience at the cannabis conference noted it was very difficult to secure a license in their medical cannabis market.
 The most connected got one of the few licenses given out.

 “Beware of bad deals,” Easley said.

 Legacy to Legal Panel at the Cannabis Conference